 The Pasadena Police Department offers spring and fall sessions as well the as the Spanish version of the Community Police Academy.
 The length of each Academy is about eight weeks.
 The classes meet every Thursday evening from 5:30 pm to 9 pm at the Pasadena Police Department, 207 N. Garfield Ave.
 The academy will culminate with a graduation upon the satisfactory completion of the class.

-Please contact the Community Relation’s Section at (626) 744-4551 for more information or email Yadira Sanchez at email@example.com
+Please contact the Community Relation’s Section at (626) 744-4551 for more information or email Susana Porras at firstname.lastname@example.org

 *Community Police Academy is not intended to make the participant a police officer